 When you invest with Nutmeg, we buy and sell assets on your behalf.
 Like all trading activity, during this process we’re subject to market spread.
 This is defined as the difference between the price to buy, and the price to sell.
 We work hard to choose ETFs with smaller spreads, and we combine customers’ money when trading to minimise this cost.

-We offer three different types of portfolio for you to choose from – see how the costs of investing affect your Nutmeg stocks and shares ISA depending on the type of portfolio you have.
+We offer four different types of portfolio for you to choose from – see how the costs of investing affect your Nutmeg stocks and shares ISA depending on the type of portfolio you have.